On this page: Coping strategies | When you don’t want to talk about it

 "I am glad my doctor helped me work through the emotions of what was my top priority.
 I finally felt that overcoming cancer and getting on with my life were most important and everything else came after that." – Thuy

-Over time and with the right support, you may come to terms with what you are going through and be able to open up to others.
+Over time and with support, you may come to terms with what you are going through and be able to open up to others.
 The pain of seeing your friends or family with children will lessen.

 "I used to cry my eyes out every time I saw a friend with a new baby or I heard someone in my family was pregnant.
 Now I genuinely feel joy and happiness for them as I celebrate their news." – Grace